cysouw/diathesis/text/c02_case.md

  \a.
 Er hat einen gesunden Schlaf geschlafen.
  \b.
 Er hat viele Träume geträumt.

 This construction is known as a 'cognate object' construction [e.g. @levin1993: 95-96], because the object is etymologically related to the verb.
-In many cases, this cognate object is simply a zero nominalization ('conversion') of the verb stem (e.g. *schlafen - der Schlaf*, 'to sleep - the sleep'), but in some cases different nominalizations, like the infinitive, are used (e.g. *lächeln - das Lächeln*, 'to smile - the smile').
+In many cases, this cognate object is simply a zero nominalization ('conversion') of the verb stem (e.g. *schlafen - der Schlaf*, 'to sleep - the sleep'), but in some cases different nominalizations like the infinitive are used (e.g. *lächeln - das Lächeln*, 'to smile - the smile').

-Such examples like (a,b) seem to suggest that intransitive verbs like *schlafen* 'to sleep' and *träumen* 'to dream' allow for accusative arguments.
+Examples like \Last[a,b] seem to suggest that intransitive verbs like *schlafen* 'to sleep' and *träumen* 'to dream' allow for accusative arguments.
 However, besides these cognate objects there are no other accusative arguments allowed with these verbs.
-Further, such cognate arguments seem to be in principle possible for all verbs, though often quite some phantasy is needed to find a suitable context to use verb and nominalized verb together.
+Further, such cognate arguments seem to be theoretically possible for all verbs, though often quite some imagination is needed to find a suitable context to use verb and nominalized verb together.

 Because of their special status, such cognate object nominalizations are not counted as regular arguments.
-However, nominalizations are an interesting aspect of diathesis in itself and will be discussed extensively in Chapter X.
+However, nominalizations are an interesting aspect of diathesis in itself and will be discussed extensively in Chapter [-@sec:nom].

 ### Lexicalized noun-verb combinations

 There is a common pattern in German in which nouns are combined with a verb, like *eislaufen* 'ice skating'.
 Such constructions are highly reminiscent of the typologically widespread process of noun incorporation.
-However, in German such noun incorporation only occurs with individual lexeme combinations, so they are probably better interpreted as grammaticalized noun-verb collocations [@eisenberg2013: 324-327; @gallmann1999; @gallmann2015].
+However, in German such noun incorporation only occurs with individual lexeme combinations, so they are probably better interpreted as grammaticalized noun-verb collocations [@eisenberg2013: 324-327; @gallmann1999; -@gallmann2015].

 Most such combinations are written as separate words in German orthography, e.g. *Wache stehen* 'stand guard', so they might look like nominal arguments.
 However, they normally do not allow for any determiners or modifiers \Next[a].
-Only in very few combinations allow for an adjective \Next[b] and/or a determiner \Next[c].
+Only very few fixed combinations allow for an adjective \Next[b] and/or a determiner \Next[c].

 \ex.
  \a.
-Er hat Blut gehustet.
+Er hat (*das) Blut gehustet.
  \b.
 Er hat bittere Tränen geweint.
  \c.
 Er stirbt einen qualvollen Tod.

 The typical examples like *Blut* 'blood' in \Last[a] do not show much indication of case-marking.
 It is clearly not a genitive (because then it should have been *Blutes*), but nominative, dative or accusative are all possible.
 The few examples with determiners and/or adjectives seem to indicate that these constituents are accusatives.
 However, even in undoubtedly accusative examples like \Last[c] the accusative is not an argument, because it is strange (if not completely ungrammatical) to pronominalize \Next[a] or question \Next[b] this accusative.
-Just like cognate objects, such nouns in lexicalized noun-verb combinations are not considered to be arguments.
+Just like cognate objects, such nouns in lexicalized noun-verb combinations are not arguments.

 \ex.
  \a. \* Er stirbt es.